Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Introduction

-The presence of distinct subbands also complicates the character of two--particle states in coupled quantums dots.
-In the single--band case, interdot tunneling induces a hybridization of the single--dot orbitals.
+The existence of distinct valence bands also complicates the character of two--particle states in coupled quantum dots.
+In a single--band system, interdot tunneling induces a hybridization of the single--dot orbitals.
 In the case of weak tunneling and identical dots, the single--particle spatial wave functions can be approximately identified with symmetric and antisymmetric combinations of single--dot orbitals.
-The lowest two--particle eigenstates result from the interplay between tunneling and Coulomb interactions and, for weak spin--orbit coupling, can be assigned well--defined values of the total spin $S$.
+The lowest two--particle eigenstates result from the interplay between tunneling and Coulomb interactions and, for weak spin--orbit coupling, they can be assigned well--defined values of the total spin $S$.
 In particular, the ground and first excited states respectively correspond to a spin singlet ($S=0$) and triplet ($S=1$) \cite{Cerfontaine2020}.

-In the multiband case, the single--dot ground state is the combination of different band terms (i.e., different Bloch states), each of which might be coupled to a different orbital envelope function.
-For tunnel--coupled quantum dots, this results in a richer and more complicated picture with respect to the one outlined in the single--band case.
+In a multiband system, instead, the single--dot ground state is a combination of different Bloch states corresponding to the distinct bands, each of which might be coupled to a different orbital envelope function.
+For tunnel--coupled quantum dots, this results in a richer and more complicated picture than the one outlined in the single--band case.
 The lowest molecular orbitals are determined by the competition between different excitations, associated to interdot and band degrees of freedom.
-In particular geometries, the interplay between the confinement potential and spin--orbit coupling can lead to the appearance of anomalous features, like the vanishing of the tunneling energy at finite interdot distances, and the related vanishing of the singlet--triplet splitting \cite{Climente2008a, Doty2008, Yakimov2012, Deng2018a}.
+In particular geometries, the interplay between confinement potential and spin--orbit coupling can lead to the appearance of anomalous features, like the vanishing of the tunneling energy at finite interdot distances, and the related vanishing of the singlet--triplet splitting \cite{Climente2008a, Doty2008, Yakimov2012, Deng2018a}.